Man praised as hero after tackling shooter at Nashville Waffle House

 Police said they believe Shaw’s actions and quick thinking saved many lives.

-The suspect, 29-year-old Travis Reinking, is still at large, and could possibly be armed with two guns.
+Authorities say Reinking is still at large and could possibly be armed with two guns.